klpdotorg/dubdubdub/README.md

     $ sass assets/static/sass/style.scss assets/static/css/style.css

+3. Alternately, you can simply watch and compile the Sass outside vagrant by running this command: sass --watch assets/static/sass/style.scss:assets/static/css/style.css

 #### Running unit tests

 Unit tests are available for the schools and users endpoints.
 Below are instructions to run the unit tests available so far.